Nef10/SwiftScraper/README.md

 To pass data back to Swift world, call `SwiftScraper.postMessage()`, passing a single object that can be serialized back to a Swift object.

-In this example, we'll do a google image search, and then scroll down to the bottom.
+In this example, we'll do a Google image search, and then scroll down to the bottom.
 The infinite scroll pattern employed here will load more images when we do this, and we'll do a count of the images before and after the scroll.

 ```javascript
 var GoogleSearch = (function() {